filonico/branchiopoda_Hox_ParaHox/08_figures/README.md

+# README
-Here you can find all the figures from the published work.
+Here you can find all the figures from the published manuscript.